 1.0 At the close of the agenda no apologies had been received.
-Leave of Absence had previously been granted to Councillor Kerr
+At the close of the agenda no requests for leave of absence had been received.

 2.0 Conflict of Interest - He Ngākau Kōnatunatu

 Members need to be vigilant to stand aside from decision-making when a conflict arises between their role as a Member of the Council and any private or other external interest they might have.
 This note is provided as a reminder to Members to scan the agenda and assess their own private interests and identify where they may have a pecuniary or other conflict of interest, or where there may be perceptions of conflict of interest.